Sealand Radio - Part 2

 Michael 'Note my shoulder holster with an automatic pistol in it and lack of beer gut not to mention I had hair then'

 It was in the 1980's that rumblings of a Local South East television relay from Sealand were being discussed, nothing was to come of the proposal

-Joan Bates about to depart Sealand in style in in 1982
+Una Stubbs and Joan Bates about to depart Sealand in style (1982)

 Michael 'It's with Una Stubbs behind in the orange immersion suit who played the scare crow in Worzel Gummidge a very charming lady'